Blotch3D/Blotch3D/README.md

 but then the sprite becomes black.

 A: A sprite's matrix also affects its normals.
-By setting a dimension's scale to zero, you may have caused some of the normals to be zero'd out as well.
+By setting a dimension's scale to zero, you may have caused some of the normals to be zero'd-out as well.

 Q: When I am zoomed-in a large amount, sprite and camera movement jumps.